Pediatric Audiology Services

 Otoscopy

-The audiologist uses an otoscope to visually inspect the child’s middle ear and ear canal for physical issues (ex: wax) that may need medical intervention.
+The audiologist uses an otoscope to visually inspect the child’s ear canal and ear drum for physical issues that may need medical intervention.

 Tympanometry

-Tympanometry involves a soft probe inserted into the ear canal to assess the eardrum’s movement at different sound pressures.
-This test can reveal certain mechanical issues (ex: an eardrum not moving well) that impede hearing and may respond to medical intervention.
+The audiologist places a soft probe into the ear canal to assess the ear drum’s movement.
+This test can reveal certain middle ear issues (ex: an eardrum not moving well due to middle ear fluid or middle ear malformation), which may affect hearing.
+Some types of middle ear issues respond well to medical intervention.

 Oto-Acoustic Emissions (OAE) Copy

-The audiologist places a small microphone in the child’s ear canal.
-A computer sends clicking sounds into the ear and records the inner ear’s responses to the sounds.
-This test reveals the integrity of hearing up to the inner ear.
-Results may indicate a need for further evaluation.
+The audiologist places a soft probe into the ear canal, which sends quiet beeping sounds into the ear and records the inner ear’s response to the sounds.
+This test reveals the integrity of the hearing pathway up to the level of the cochlea in the inner ear.

 Auditory Brainstem Response (ABR)